 Level 30: Password and resource security

 Users have specific authority to use resources on the system.
-System administrator defines a valid user ID and password.
+The system administrator defines a valid user ID and password.
 User access is limited by the defined security policies.
 Running security Level 30 is considered a security and integrity risk.

 Level 40: Integrity protection